Shonshyn/BS-Tools-for-Mappers/Geo Materials/README.md

 # Info

-All screenshots are on the Billie environment with all of the environment being removed except for `BigSmokePS` to show whether or not the material will be "corrupted" on the environments that do that to geo.
+All screenshots are on the Billie environment with all of the env being removed except for `BigSmokePS` to show whether or not the material will be "corrupted" on the envs that do that to geo.

-If a screenshot has any other environment pieces, it was done to show a certain type of effect that the material will have.
+If a screenshot has any other env pieces, it was done to show a certain type of effect that the material will have.
 For example, some shader keywords will cause any smoke to not be visible from behind the geo.
 In these cases, I likely put clouds on, or something else to better demonstrate that.

-All screenshots also have the environment fog unchanged from default unless specified otherwise.
+All screenshots also have the environment fog unchanged from the default values unless specified otherwise and all screenshots also have the geo and env rotated a bit to show how a material will react to the directional lights in an env.

 All code snippets will have `map` set the output difficulty.
 Here's an example of that, with `ExpertPlusLawless.dat` being the input and `ExpertPlusStandard.dat` being the output:
 ```